Create a list of articles to read later. You will be able to access your list from any article in Discover.

 This love of a tipple has come in useful to humans.
 Scientists have used vinegar flies in biological research for decades to help us understand genetics and inherited traits.

 Drosophila melanogaster, the common vinegar fly, is a model organism for scientific research.
-It is so useful that eight Nobel prizes have been awarded to scientists who have used vinegar flies.
+It is so useful that six Nobel prizes have been awarded to scientists who have used vinegar flies.

 They have short life spans and breed very rapidly, making them perfect candidates for manipulating and monitoring.